stackw3/templates/README.md

  It is a collection of standard templates, to copy any template go to stackw3.app

-## Monorepo

-- A monorepo is a version-controlled code repository that holds many projects.
-While these projects may be related, they are often logically independent and run by different teams.

 ### Features

 - One place to store all configs and tests. ...